-Churburg castle is the place where we can find a lot of excellent examples of the finest medieval armor.
+Churburg Castle offers a lot of excellent examples of the finest medieval armor.
 It was founded in 1253-1259 by Henry de Montfort, who was a bishop of Chur.
-The name of the castle goes from the name of rank of this medieval noble person.
-Castle is located in South Tyrol in the village of Schluderns (Sluderno).
+The name of the castle comes from the name of rank of this medieval noble.
+The castle is located in South Tyrol in the village of Schluderns (Sluderno).
 It was built on a hill, and can be seen from any point of the village.
-The armor collection of Churburg counts well preserved examples of medieval helmets, cuirasses, breastplates, legs and arms protection.
+The armor collection of Churburg contains well preserved examples of medieval helmets, cuirasses, breastplates, and leg and arm protection.

-The central segment of chest plate has a cupola shape.
-The additional four plates on each side are smaller.
+The central segment of the chest plate has a cupola shape.
+The four additional plates on each side are smaller.
 The whole set of riveted plates makes a kind of frontal belt.
 Our Churburg Breastplate is fixed to the body with leather straps and steel buckles.
 The fastenings go over shoulders and cross the back.

-Please notice, that measurements should be with padding/gambeson.
+Please note, that measurements should be with padding/gambeson.